 Autoresponder: It is an email extension that automatically sends a notification email when someone sends you an email or subscribes to your site.
 It provides an automated customized message anytime someone sends you a message or signs up for a newsletter on your site.

-Responsive Theme: This is the term that is used to define the ability of a WordPress theme to display or loads well on Mobile, desktop and tablets.
+Responsive Theme: This is the term that is used to define the ability of a WordPress theme to display or load well on Mobile, desktop, and tablets.
 No matter the device in which it is viewed, it adapts to fit the screen. depending on where the site is loaded, the theme will load to fit the size of the screen.